 The SNS controls our fight or flight system, making us feel alert and active when we’re stressed, and is responsible for waking us up every morning.

-Many people who are depressed find it especially difficult to wake up in the morning.
+Many people who are depressed find it especially challenging to wake up in the morning.

 In depressed people, the SNS often becomes dysfunctional, allowing the opposing side of the nervous system, the parasympathetic nervous system (PNS) to take over.